Scott Morrow (ice hockey, born 2002): International play

 On December 14, 2021, Morrow was named to the Team USA's roster for the 2022 World Junior Ice Hockey Championships.

 Personal life

-Morrow is the nephew of retired professional ice hockey player Scott Morrow.
+Morrow was born to Steve and Karen Morrow, and has a brother, Spencer, and two sisters, Sydney and Sophie.
+His sister, Sydney, is a college ice hockey player for Minnesota.
+He is the nephew of retired professional ice hockey player Scott Morrow.